 Understanding principal mechanisms at the molecular level

 For many years LSTM has been at the forefront of basic studies into understanding the mechanisms underpinning resistance in malaria, for both the parasite Plasmodium falciparum and the mosquito vector.
-Members of the Parasitology department have contributed to the discovery of the mechanisms underpinning resistance to a number of antimalarials including chloroquine, antifolates (e.g. Fansidar) and atovaquone.
+Members of the Tropical Disease Biology Department have contributed to the discovery of the mechanisms underpinning resistance to a number of antimalarials including chloroquine, antifolates (e.g. Fansidar) and atovaquone.
 More recently the school is involved in studies attempting to understand the mechanism of action of the artemisinin class of antimalarials, the current last line of defence against the malaria parasite, but for which there are already alarming signs that resistance is emerging in South East Asia which may have catastrophic effects to current malaria elimination initiatives.

 The Department of Vector Biology is leading the search for the molecular mechanisms underpinning resistance to insecticides used in malaria control in the Anopheles mosquitoes that transmit the disease.
 Using techniques including microarray, RNAseq, association mapping, metabolomics and transgenesis, researchers have identified the major genes responsible for resistance to the key classes of insecticides used to control malaria vectors.
 This information is being used to identify patterns of cross resistance, develop diagnostics and plan insecticide resistance management programmes.
 In addition, members of the Vector department are working closely with industry to incorporate this knowledge into the design of new insecticides.